worthyag/SixLove/reports/finalReport.md

 def user_login(request):
     ...
+    # If the request method is post the login form is submitted.
     if request.method == "POST":
         form = AuthenticationForm(request, request.POST)

         if form.is_valid():
             # The same as the signup view.
+    # Else a login form is created.
     else:
         form = AuthenticationForm()